Begge10850/uchumi_recommendation/README.md

 🔗 **Live App hosted on Streamlit:** [UCHUMI STORE Recommender](https://uchumi-store.streamlit.app/)

 ---
+## 📞 Announcement to view the code for the application.
+To view the code for the application, you can click [retail_cleaning.ipynb](https://github.com/Begge10850/uchumi_recommendation/blob/main/retail_cleaning.ipynb), and open it via your code editor.
+You cannot view the code here in Github as the size is too large to be opened.
+However you can also click [retail_cleaning.html](https://github.com/Begge10850/uchumi_recommendation/blob/main/retail_cleaning.html), and download the html version of the code and view it.
+No need to use to any code editor.
+---

 ## 📸 Screenshots
 Here are a few views of the deployed Streamlit app.